 Materials Used

-The materials used in crafting an Audemars Piguet watch play a significant role in its price.
-High-end models often feature precious metals like gold or platinum, driving up the cost substantially.
-However, more affordable options typically use stainless steel or titanium, which offer durability and a luxurious feel at a lower price point.
+Just like any brand’s watches, the materials used in the construction of an Audemars Piguet watch also play a significant role in determining its retail price.
+High-end models will often be crafted entirely from precious metals like 18k gold or platinum, and some AP watches are also adorned with diamonds and other precious gemstones, which further adds to their already substantial prices.
+However, many of AP’s more affordable options are crafted from stainless steel or titanium, and these models offer superior durability at a lower cost than their precious metal siblings.

 Complexity of the Movement